Spiking Neural Network classifying MNIST data

 1. Storing activity history during the forward pass:

-spike_history_hidden = []
+spike_history_hidden = [] # Store h_j(t) for all t

 for t in range(num_time_steps):

-current_input_hidden = encoded_spikes[:, t, :] @ weights_input_to_hidden
+I_hidden = encoded_images[:, t, :] @ weights_input_to_hidden

-current_input_output = spikes_hidden @ weights_hidden_to_output
+I_output = spikes_hidden @ weights_hidden_to_output

 1. Backpropagating gradients through time in reverse order:

-# During backward pass - iterating backward through time steps
+# Iterate backward through time (BPTT)

 for t in reversed(range(num_time_steps)):